Bello Matawalle: Corruption Allegations

 The Economic and Financial Crimes Commission has assured the public it will continue with the alleged ₦70 billion corruption case against the Minister of State Defense, Bello Matawalle during his tenure as the Governor of Zamfara State from 2019 to 2023.
 The APC AKIDA Forum is appealing to the investigating Matawalle alleged mismanagement of public funds during his tenure as Governor for Zamfara State and his involvement in the famous arms deal scandal.
-On May 18th 2023 the EFCC announced that it was investigating Allegations of extensive corruption, fraudulent contract awards and the misappropriation of more than ₦70 billion by Matawalle.
+On May 18, 2023, the EFCC announced that it was investigating Allegations of extensive corruption, fraudulent contract awards and the misappropriation of more than ₦70 billion by Matawalle.

-Link With Bandit
+Alleged Bandit sympathies

 The current Governor of Zamfara State Dauda Lawal said Matawalle is alleged to have procured Vehicles for bandit leaders, including a notorious kingpin, Bello Turji and others while serving as Zamfara State Governor.
 He said Matawalle kept terrorists at the government house, and ransom was paid to terrorists through the government.
-Matawalle purchased 34 brand new 2019 Model Hilux and distributed to the terrorists leaders like Ado Aleiru, Halilu Subububu and Bello Turji.
-On 10th July 2024 Bello Turji said Matawalle amnesty only empowered some of his colleagues premium times reported that Turji said he killed one of the bandit leaders in his Shinkafi LGA for peace to reign, but Matawalle allegedly sabotage his efforts.
+Matawalle purchased 34 brand new 2019 Model Hilux and distributed to the terrorists leaders like Ado Aleru, Bello Turji, Halilu Subububu and others.
+On 10 July 2024 Bello Turji said Matawalle amnesty only empowered some of his colleagues premium times reported that Turji said he killed one of the bandit leaders in his Shinkafi LGA for peace to reign, but Matawalle allegedly sabotage his efforts.

+Lack of security background

+As a surge of bandit attacks gripped Nigeria in December 2025, Matawalle's prior utterances again came in view.
+It was reported by various outlets that there was increased pressure to replace both the minister of Defense (Mohammed Badaru Abubakar) and minister of state for defense (Matawalle).
+Neither of them had any defense or security experience, and were seen as sympathetic to the bandits based on their utterances in the media.

+On Dec 2, 2025, Mohammed Badaru Abubakar resigned "for health reasons" and was replaced by the former chief of defense staff, gen Christopher Musa who retired just a few weeks prior.